naurw/py_packages-/README.md

   - Multi dataframe compiler method with `contextmanager` in the works in v3.1

 ### `pbar.py` ***Current version*** --> v1.1
-pbar.py is a module that displays a progress bar in the console while interacting with user inputs and operating system(s) to open a file into the user's view
+pbar.py is a module that displays a progress bar in the console while interacting with user inputs and operating system(s) to open a file into the user's view.
+It also serves as a directory locator to see if the said directory exists before opening files inputted by the user.
 - Default progress bar for `DataLogger.py`

 ### `SpeedTest` ***Current version*** --> v4.2